9 best pillows for side sleepers 2026, reviewed for comfort, support & durability

 I’ve been writing about interiors for the past five years, spending much of that time reviewing sleep essentials like mattresses, duvets, and pillows.
 I’ve tried the mattress for back pain that promised miracles, the winter duvet that turned out to be useless, and everything that claimed to be the perfect pillow for side sleeping.
 As part of my job, I regularly attend press days, interview experts, and comb through hundreds of customer reviews to find you the best homeware buys.

-Because sleep is so subjective and everyone has different preferences, I’ve enlisted the Glamour team to help review a selection of pillows for this guide.
+As sleep is so subjective and everyone has different preferences, I’ve enlisted the Glamour team to help review a selection of pillows for this guide.
 Each tester has noted pros and cons, plus key details such as cost, materials and sustainability before giving a final score out of 10.
 Basically, we’ve done the hard (and sleepy) work so you don’t have to – all to find the best pillows for side sleepers that actually deliver on their promises.

 After more sleep content?
 Shop the best pillows, best pillows for neck pain, and the best cool pillows.
 For more from Glamour UK's Commerce Writer Mayola Fernandes, follow her on Instagram @mayolafernandess.